 Are State Minimum Limits Enough?

-February 6, 2017If you have an automobile you’ve probably have had to undergo the process of buying insurance.
+February 6, 2017If you have an automobile, you probably have had to undergo the process of buying insurance.
 Different coverage options can become confusing.
 Knowing how much insurance to buy can be a difficult thing to measure and predict in itself.
 State minimum limits are required guidelines for your insurance.
 But in some cases, they may not be enough to cover the costs of an accident.

 Unlike property losses, liability claims and their magnitude, are difficult to foresee on an individual basis.
 In other words, you may drive your whole life without having an accident for which you are at fault.
 You could also cause a serious accident on your way home from work tomorrow.
 Insurance companies, however, can more easily predict the probability of loss when evaluating a large sample size.
 This is mainly because of the law of large numbers.